 No one wants to be the victim of credit card fraud.
-Aside from the stolen money you may never recover, fraud victims of fraud can face an enormous hassle.
-That hassle involves the closing of accounts, putting a fraud alert on your credit and a huge ding on your credit history, which can be difficult to fix.
+Aside from the stolen money you may never recover, fraud victims can face an enormous hassle.
+That hassle involves the closing of accounts, putting a fraud alert on your credit, and a huge ding on your credit history, which can be difficult to fix.

 When we’re talking about credit card fraud, everyone’s pointing fingers at everyone else.

 Consumers tend to blame the credit card issuer, but the vulnerability usually lies with the point-of-sale terminal.
 Tampering with a credit card reader takes just a few minutes with an inexpensive device that’s available on Amazon.
-In addition, there are lots of other ways your information can be skimmed, none of which point to a security deficiency with your credit union or credit card company.
+In addition, there are lots of other ways someone can skim your information, none of which point to a security deficiency with your credit union or credit card company.

 Thankfully, there are steps you can take to prevent and recognize credit card fraud before it happens.
 Read on for all you need to know about credit card fraud in five lists of fives.

 Five ways your card can be compromised

 1. A thief steals it from your wallet.